 In this manuscript, we will explore the issue of {\em representation} from visual data for decision and control tasks.
 To avoid philosophical entanglements, we will not attempt to define ``intelligent behavior'' or even ``knowledge,'' other than to postulate that knowledge -- whatever it is -- {\em comes from data}, but it is {\em not} {\em data}.
 This leads to the notion of the ``useful portion'' of the data, \marginpar{ \sc information} which one might call ``information.''
 So, our first step will be a definition of what ``information'' means in the context of performing a decision or action based on sensory data.

 As we will see, {\em visual perception} plays a key role in the signal-to-symbol barrier.
 As a result, much of this manuscript is about {\em vision}.
-Specifically, the need to perform {\em decision and control tasks} in a manner that is independent of nuisance factors \marginpar{ \sc nuisance factors} including {\em scaling} and {\em occlusion} phenomena that affect the image formation process leads to an internal representation that is intrinsically {\em discrete}, and yet {\em lossless}, in a sense to be made clear.
-However, for this to happen the perceptual agent (or, more in general, its evolved species) has to exercise {\em control} \marginpar{ \sc control} over certain aspects of the sensing process.
+Specifically, the need to perform {\em decision and control tasks} in a manner that is independent of nuisance factors \marginpar{ \sc nuisance factors} including {\em scaling} and {\em occlusion} phenomena require the perceptual agent (or, more in general, its evolved species) to exercise {\em control} \marginpar{ \sc control} over certain aspects of the sensing process.
 This inextricably ties sensing, information and control.
 A case-in-point is provided by Sea Squirts, or Tunicates, shown in Figure~\ref{fig-tunicate}.
-These are organisms that possess a nervous system (ganglion cells) and the ability to move (they are predators), but eventually settle on a rock, become stationary and thence swallow their own brains.\footnote{This is sometimes used as a metaphor of tenure in academic institutions.} Scaling and occlusion play a critical role: The first makes the continuum limit relevant, the second makes control a critical element in the analysis.
+These are organisms that possess a nervous system (ganglion cells) and the ability to move.
+They spend part of their lives as predators, but eventually settle on a rock, become stationary and thence swallow their own brain.\footnote{This is sometimes used as a metaphor of tenure in academic institutions.} Scaling and occlusion play a critical role: The first makes the continuum limit relevant, the second makes control a critical element in the analysis.
 These are present in a number of remote sensing modalities, including optical, infrared, multi-spectral imaging, as well as active ranging such as radar, lidar, time-of-flight, etc.